Dry Needling for Muscle Knots: Finding Lasting Relief in Okotoks

 The Science of the "Twitch Response"

-When the needle hits a trigger point, it often produces a local twitch response.
-This is a brief contraction and relaxation of the muscle.
+When the needle hits a trigger point, it often produces a local twitch response — a brief contraction and relaxation of the muscle.
 This "reset" is the key to:

-Accelerating Healing: Muscle knots often have restricted blood flow.
-Dry needling draws fresh, oxygenated blood to the area, which flushes out metabolic waste and promotes tissue repair.
+- Accelerating Healing: Muscle knots often have restricted blood flow.
+Dry needling draws fresh, oxygenated blood to the area, flushing out metabolic waste and promoting tissue repair.

 What to Expect During Your Session

-At our Okotoks clinic, your session begins with a physical assessment to identify your specific trigger points.
+At our Okotoks clinic, your session begins with a comprehensive assessment by a certified IMS physiotherapist to identify your specific trigger points.

-Aftercare: Most patients feel an immediate sense of "lightness" or relaxation in the area.
-Some temporary soreness (similar to a workout) is common for 24–48 hours.
+- Aftercare: Most patients feel an immediate sense of "lightness" or relaxation in the area.
+Some temporary soreness — similar to post-workout stiffness — is common for 24–48 hours.

 Who Should Consider Dry Needling?